-Loan
+Loan The EEP provides our board of directors with the discretion to invite EEP Eligible Employees to apply for a loan (on terms and conditions determined by the Board) to fund the acquisition of the from the conversion, consolidation or subdivision of any share.
+The security interest will remain in place until the loan has been repaid in full.

-The EEP provides our board of directors with the discretion to invite EEP Eligible Employees to apply for a loan (on terms and conditions determined by the Board) to fund the acquisition of the shares.
-However, no loans will be made to executive officers in violation of Section 404 of the Sarbanes-Oxley Act.
+Sarbanes-Oxley Act.